 An API to scrape American court websites for metadata.

-Juriscraper is a scraper library started several years ago that gathers judicial opinions and oral arguments in the American court system.
+Juriscraper is a scraper library started several years ago that gathers judicial opinions, oral arguments, and PACER data in the American court system.
 It is currently able to scrape:

 Juriscraper is part of a two-part system.
 The second part is your code, which calls Juriscraper.
 Your code is responsible for calling a scraper, downloading and saving its results.
 A reference implementation of the caller has been developed and is in use at CourtListener.com.
 The code for that caller can be found here.
 There is also a basic sample caller included in Juriscraper that can be used for testing or as a starting point when developing your own.